stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Selector.md

 make use of a *virtual DOM*.
 This is an in-memory model of the real DOM used by the browser, and this is the *view* that is being manipulated in Elm applications.
+On each event, the model (state) is updated based on the current event, the view (virtual DOM) is updated to display the new state, and the virtual DOM is compared to its previous version
-On each update, the virtual DOM is compared to its previous state (a process called *DOM diffing*) and the real DOM is updated to reflect the changes made to the virtual DOM.
-The advantage of this approach is that we can write a single (pure!) function for converting the model to the view and never have to interact with the real DOM explicitly.
+(a process called *DOM diffing*) and the real DOM is updated to reflect the changes made to the virtual DOM.
+The advantage of this approach is that we can often write pretty simple and pure functions for updating the model and converting the model to the view and never have to interact with the real DOM explicitly.
 The downside is, that we loose some control over which parts of the web page are updated when,